SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rainbow Dash, will you go out with me?"
 Fluttershy asked.

-Rarity cheered for her, "You did it darling, you did it!"
+Rarity cheered for her, "You did it, darling, you did it!"

 Fluttershy said, "I did it!"

 Rarity hugged Fluttershy, patting her on the back.
 "You did amazing."

 Fluttershy hugged her back.
-"Thank you Rarity, I couldn't have done it without you."
+"Thank you, Rarity, I couldn't have done it without you."

 Rarity pulled away from the hug and asked, "Would you like some celebratory pancakes?"